arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 This will install IDEs and provide informations how to get the plugins for ROS
 * Visual Studio Code
 * Netbeans

+## toad.sh slack

+This is for sending messages to slack channels configured in settings.

+### toad.sh status

+Sends a preconfigured status message (look at the code).

+### toad.sh custom 'MESSAGE'

+Sends a custom message given in parantheses.

+Arguments:
+* MESSAGE - the message to send.
+Must be a string in parantheses.